Photo credit: Jesse Winter

 Rising to the challenge with radio

 We need to work together as a human race like never before.
-To do that, communication is key.
+To do that, communications is key.

 One of most notable differences between now and when the MDGs were launched in 2000 is the richness of the information and communication technology (ICT) environment and the potential this offers for more interactive and participatory communications.